 - salt and pepper to taste

-Preheat oven to 425 degrees.
+Preheat Air Fryer to 400 degrees.
 Trim the asparagus about 1 inch up from the bottom.
 The very bottom of asparagus is tough.
 You'll want to make sure to do this.
 Spray a baking sheet with cooking spray.

 Set up a breading station with the flour on a plate, the egg whites in a shallow bowl or dish, and the Panko, Parmesan, and 1/2 of the lemon zest mixed together on the last plate.